RylandCodes/RylandCodes/README.md

   <li>Unit Converter (Python 🐍)</li>
   <li>Complete Portfolio (HTML/CSS/JS 🌐)</li>
 </ul>
 <p>Just some basic ones.
 Advanced ones are in production!
-I only stated down something like 5% of the projects.</p>
+I only stated down something like 5% of the projects.
+I am slowly putting them into repositories!</p>

 <h2>What I Am Going to Do Soon...</h2>
 <ul>